MicrosoftDocs/office-developer-client-docs.pt-BR/docs/excel/xlautoremove.md

 ## <a name="remarks"></a>Comentários

-Use esta função se seu XLL precisa concluir qualquer tarefa quando ele é removido pelo gerente de suplemento.
+Use essa função se o XLL precisar concluir qualquer tarefa quando for removido pelo Gerenciador de suplementos.

 ## <a name="example"></a>Exemplo